gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It swiveled its head to look at Maddy.
 "But Crusher is an 'it', please, as is this one."

-"I'm hungry,"
+"I'm *hungry*,"
-Sindy interrupted while Maddy was digesting that.
+Sindy interrupted before Maddy could think of a suitable reply.

 "I know,"
 the older roo said,
-squeezing her sister's paw.
+squeezing her sister's hand.
 "If I had any cookies, I'd let you have them all."

 Sindy sniffled.